catalyst-cloud/catalystcloud-docs/source/kubernetes/application-credentials.md

 ### Creating a new application credential

-Select a suitable user in your project and authenticate as that user on Catalyst Cloud, either via an openrc file or the Dashboard.
+Select a suitable user in your project and authenticate as that user on Catalyst Cloud, either via an OpenRC file or the Dashboard.

 The key information that you will need is the id of the cluster.
 The id can be found by using the `openstack coe cluster list` command or via the Dashboard.